Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 	.string "We are playing a game!\l"
 	.string "You can join us if you want.\p"
-	.string "Oh, wait.\nThis is only a two player game.\p" .string "Well, you can just watch us play from\n" .string "over there.$"
+	.string "Oh, wait.\nThis is only a two player game.\p" .string "Well, you can just watch us play\n"
+	.string "from over there.$"
 ```
 Take a look at how this plays in the game: